Employee Recognition

 • whether they are taxable

-• whether they will be purchased or donated, and from where (UA department, foundation, or business)
+• whether they will be purchased or donated, and from where (U of A department, foundation, or business)

 • Information on any recognition/celebration event, including the cost per person and whether it will be held preceding, during, or immediately following normal business hours